sagarwatwani/CS_351L-/README.md

 Termination:
 The puzzle is solved when no empty cells are left.
 If no solution exists, the program notifies the user.

+ Titanic dataset analysis project:

+ Project Workflow
+Data Loading:

+The dataset is loaded from a public GitHub link.
+Data Preprocessing:

+Handling missing values:
+Replace missing Age values with the median.
+Drop the Cabin column (too many missing values).
+Fill missing Embarked values with the mode.
+Encoding categorical variables:
+Map Sex to numeric values.
+One-hot encode Embarked.
+Standardize numerical features (Age, Fare).

+Model Training:

+Two models are trained:
+k-NN Classifier
+Decision Tree Classifier
+Models are trained on the full feature set as well as a subset (Pclass and Age) for visualization.

+Evaluation:

+Metrics used: Accuracy, Precision, Recall, F1-score.
+Models are evaluated on the testing set.
+Visualization:

+Decision boundaries are plotted for both models using the subset of features (Pclass and Age).

+License
+This project is open source and available under the MIT License.